 Connecting Sexual Health in Recovery to a Growing Self-Esteem

 For others, this trauma may not be present.
 However, in the course of drug abuse, the person struggling with dependence suffers from decreasing self-esteem.
 Drug and alcohol abuse can affect every part of an individual’s life.
 Feelings of guilt, shame, and self-isolation stymie any thought of sexual encounters.
-During therapy, addressing relationship issues as part of relapse prevention is crucial for the following reasons:
+During individual therapy for addiction, addressing relationship issues as part of relapse prevention is crucial for the following reasons:

 - Prevent relapse.
 For an individual entering a life of newfound sobriety, there frequently also comes the desire for a romantic relationship.
 However, unless the individual has therapeutic guidance on the issue, it’s easy for him or her to get back in the rut of singles’ bars and parties.
 These are, of course, the worst possible methods for finding a romantic partner while in recovery.

 - Rebuild a healthy self-image.
 Just like self-esteem and self-confidence, self-image, too, can take a beating during addiction.
 Reversing the process takes time.
 Part of sex therapy is a discussion about reclaiming sexual health along with other lost parts of one’s self.

 - Open avenues of communication.
 When someone in recovery is married or has a partner, returning to a dysfunctional sexual relationship can establish new triggers.
 Triggers endanger long-term sobriety.
 Both parties need to learn how to communicate openly about sex, consent, old beliefs, and problems.

 - Prepare for sex without a “high.”
 It’s not unusual for someone to feel awkward about sex because he or she has always had intercourse while on drugs.
 Separating sex from addictive behavior can be difficult.
 For an individual that falls into this category, her or she will need to explore healthy sensual behavior.